camwebb/akflora/pages_md/project.md

 # Project information

-**“We are building the digital infrastructure and taxonomic basis for the ongoing, community-created, new Flora of Alaska.”**
+**“We are building the digital infrastructure and taxonomic basis for the new, community-created Flora of Alaska.”**

 The **plants of Alaska** are a dynamic mixture of arctic, boreal and temperate rain forest species, assembled during millenia of migration